Josiah Ober

 Josiah Ober is an American historian of ancient Greece and classical political theorist.
 He is Tsakopoulos-Kounalakis Professor in honor of Constantine Mitsotakis, and professor of classics and political science, at Stanford University, and Senior Fellow at the Hoover Institution.
-His teaching and research links ancient Greek history and philosophy with modern political theory and practice on democracy.
+His teaching and research link ancient Greek history and philosophy with modern political theory and practice on democracy.

 Career

 Ober was educated at the University of Minnesota (B.A., major in history, 1975) and the University of Michigan (Ph.D., Department of History, 1980).

 He was a professor of ancient history at Montana State University (1980–1990), and then at Princeton University (1990–2006).

-He has received fellowships from the National Humanities Center (1983–84), American Council of Learned Societies (1989–90), the National Endowment for the Humanities (1997), and the Center for Advanced Study in the Behavioral Science (2004-5), among others.
+He has received fellowships from the National Humanities Center (1983–84), American Council of Learned Societies (1989–90), the National Endowment for the Humanities (1997), and the Center for Advanced Study in the Behavioral Science (2004–5), among others.
 He was awarded the prestigious Barry Prize for Distinguished Intellectual Achievement by the American Academy of Sciences and Letters in 2023.

 In 2025 he was awarded the Balzan Prize for his groundbreaking research on the origins and functioning of Athenian democracy in classical times.

 He delivered the 2002-2003 Sigmund H. Danziger, Jr. Memorial Lecture in the Humanities at the University of Chicago and the 2019 Sather Lectures at University of California, Berkeley.

 Ober was a student of Chester Starr, and has taught classicist John Ma, ancient Greek historian Emily Mackil, and the political theorist Ryan Balot.